ejbkdb/ENMT-4620/Week4/Heuristic.md

 ```

 ### Exit Condition:
 - I did not assign an exit condition for this algorithm.
-If I would assign an exit condition if would look at hte previous values and determine when the x value stopped improving.
+If I would assign an exit condition if would look at the previous values and determine when the x value stopped improving.